openstack/heat-specs/specs/kilo/vnc-console.rst

   heat resource-list <stack_name> # get physical_resource_id
   nova get-vnc-console <physical_resource_id> <vnc_console_type>

-We should provide a way for template developers to show vnc console url in stack outputs.
+We should provide a way for template developers to show console url(for example, vnc, rdp and spice) in stack outputs.

 Usage Scenario
 ==============